Rufus Tiger Taylor

 Rufus Tiger Taylor (born 8 March 1991) is an English musician.
 He is best known as the drummer for the rock band the Darkness since May 2015, and as a touring drummer for the Queen + Adam Lambert stage shows.
 He is the son of Queen drummer Roger Taylor.

 Early life

 Taylor was born on 8 March 1991 in London, to Queen drummer Roger Taylor and his longtime girlfriend Deborah Leng.
 According to his father, Rufus' middle name "Tiger" was chosen by Queen lead singer Freddie Mercury.
-Taylor claims that growing up with drums made him decide that he wanted to follow in his father's footsteps, as he was uninterested academically, dropping out of school at the age of 16 in favour of a ski instruction course with Warren Smith Ski Academy.
+Taylor claims that growing up with drums made him decide that he wanted to follow in his father's footsteps, as he was uninterested academically, leaving school at the age of 16 in favour of a ski instruction course with Warren Smith Ski Academy.